wflore19/pearai-submodule/docs/docs/walkthroughs/codebase-embeddings.md

 ### Writing a custom `EmbeddingsProvider`

-If you have your own API capable of generating embeddings, Continue makes it easy to write a custom `EmbeddingsProvider`.
+If you have your own API capable of generating embeddings, PearAI makes it easy to write a custom `EmbeddingsProvider`.
 All you have to do is write a function that converts strings to arrays of numbers, and add this to your config in `config.ts`.
 Here's an example:

 ```ts title="~/.continue/config.ts"
 export function modifyConfig(config: Config): Config {